-GAR prides itself on publishing reliable and informative arbitration news, providing readers with breaking news updates five days a week, original annual reports and surveys, and in-depth features covering issues in international arbitration around the world.
+GAR prides itself on publishing reliable and informative arbitration news, providing readers with news updates five days a week, original annual reports and surveys, and in-depth features covering issues in international arbitration around the world.
 GAR's dedicated team of journalists travel to report globally and have established a wide network of contacts to break news first.

 Each year GAR publishes our unique signature survey: the GAR 100, a guide to specialist arbitration firms worldwide.
 The survey points readers to dependable counsel, offering extensive qualitative analysis of arbitration practices around the world.
 Firms are stringently researched and assessed to ensure that only the elite are listed, with the GAR 30 ranking the very best.

 GAR Live events are innovative and interactive, encouraging audience participation throughout.
 Topical discussions are followed by a symposium session with submitted questions and a live debate.
 Some of the leading figures in international arbitration gather in the world's major cities to debate key issues, creating live content for our magazine.

 Complementing our news service and GAR Live events, we also work with leading practitioners to provide the front-line view on important topics in international dispute resolution.
 These resources are all published free-to-view on the GAR website and are packaged into three distinct series:

 GAR Know-how is an online Q&A resource which provides practitioners with a dynamic and global reference guide to particular dispute types.
 We currently have five know-hows: GAR Know-How: Commercial Arbitration, GAR Know-How: Construction Arbitration, GAR Know-How: Enforcement, GAR Know-How: Investment Treaty Arbitration and GAR Know-How: Litigation and are working on new titles to provide even deeper coverage on international arbitration.